dreadl0ck/zeus/README.md

 ## Direct Command Execution

-you dont need the interactive shell to run commands, just use the following syntax:
+You don't need the interactive shell to run commands, just use the following syntax:

 ```shell
 $ zeus [commandName] [args]